mike1372/toy-robot/README.md

 * Should not be relying on the REPORT command of the robot in the other tests - circular dependency
 * Refactor the command file and any other methods that look somewhat ugly
 * Add a compass to handle the orientation of the robot?
+* Revisit the architecture and come up with a different approach

 Possible Extensions
 -------------------